Blog

 What is Hepatitis C?

-Hepatitis C is a virus and an infection which affects the liver and causes irreversible damage.
-Many people do not even realize that they are carrying hepatitis C infection until some serious damage has been done to the liver.
-This is contagious and spread through the blood of an infected person.
+Hepatitis C is a virus and an infection that affects the liver and causes irreversible damage.
+Many people do not even realize that they are carrying a hepatitis C infection until some serious damage has been done to the liver.

 If left untreated or not handled properly and completely is life-threatening.
 The liver plays a vital role in the human body.
-It is biggest gland of the body which has many crucial responsibilities to fulfill.

 This organ of the human body has the capability to regenerate its damaged tissues and regain optimum health.
-But in case of hepatitis infection beyond a point the damage is irreversible.

-However, people with proper care and treatment can live a full life despite infection.
 Home remedies for hepatitis C are trusted all over the world for arresting the progression of infection and also to eliminate it from the system.

 Due to hepatitis, C virus a person can suffer from liver cirrhosis.
 This is an irreversible condition that leads to either liver cancer or liver failure if not treated.

-Liver cancer or failure both are fatal conditions.
-Home remedies for hepatitis C infection are easy to use and effective.
 These check the progression of cirrhosis and also remove viral infection to allow a person to live a full life.

-The incubation period for hepatitis C virus can be as long as 15 years.
-There are cases where people having this infection see no symptoms at all.
+There are cases where people with this infection see no symptoms at all.
 It can be diagnosed through a very quick blood test.

 For more on hepatitis, check out:

-Home Remedies for Hepatitis B, Diet, Treatment and Prevention
+Home Remedies for Hepatitis B, Diet, Treatment, and Prevention

-Home Remedies for Hepatitis A, Diet, Treatment and Prevention
+Home Remedies for Hepatitis A, Diet, Treatment, and Prevention

 Causes and Symptoms of Hepatitis C

 Hepatitis C infection can be transferred through the blood of an infected person.
 This does not spread through other fluids of the body.
-Regular and frequent exposure to infected blood can make a person infected with this virus.

-Many people can succumb to this infection at first exposure while others can endure a few exposures.
+Many people can succumb to this infection at first exposure, while others can endure a few exposures.
 It depends on one’s immune system.

 Needles used for drug transfusion or medicines can transfer the virus from infected persons to healthy persons.

 People using needles for recreational drugs are at high risk of catching this infection.
-Un-sanitized needles for medicines also allow a virus to spread from one person to another.

-Contaminated blood transfused from infected to a healthy person is obvious cause of infection.
-Touching cotton, bandages or other equipment with bare hands containing infected blood can also spread the infection.
+Touching cotton, bandages, or other equipment with bare hands containing infected blood can also spread the infection.

-Hepatitis C infection does not spread from mother to child or by sneezing, coughing or saliva.
-It also does not spread through hugging, kissing or touching an infected person.
+Hepatitis C infection does not spread from mother to child or by sneezing, coughing, or saliva.

-Chances of infection spreading through unprotected sex are also less and rare.
 However, people with many sex partners are at higher risk of catching an infection.

-Hepatitis C virus also does not spread through sharing towels, utensils or food.
-But it can spread through toothbrush, razors and nail clippers as these can have traces of infected blood.
+But it can spread through toothbrushes, razors, and nail clippers as these can have traces of infected blood.

-Joint pain, belly pain, fatigue, muscle soreness, yellow eyes, dark-colored urine, loss of appetite, vomiting or nausea after eating and jaundice are symptoms of hepatitis C infection.
+Joint pain, belly pain, fatigue, muscle soreness, yellow eyes, dark-colored urine, loss of appetite, vomiting or nausea after eating, and jaundice are symptoms of hepatitis C infection.

-Bleeding from enlarged veins in the digestive tract and damage to the nervous system and brain causing poor memory and concentration are also symptoms of cirrhosis.
+Bleeding from enlarged veins in the digestive tract and damage to the nervous system and brain, causing poor memory and concentration, are also symptoms of cirrhosis.

 Home Remedies for Hepatitis C